wangqiang1588/tfo-graphviz/readme.txt

 = Nothing is being rendered, maybe my DOT is broken? =

 If you're using a local Graphviz renderer then errors from Graphviz should be presented where you expect the graph to appear.
+Note that because of how Wordpress submits content to plugins the line numbering will not always match what you expect.

 = How do I install Graphviz locally =